chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

     changes: >
       An extended entry on how much Nova has impressed me as I have worked basically exclusively with it on a Rust side project.

+  - at: 2023-07-18T15:00:00-0600
+    changes: >
+      Added an entry for what it has felt like to use BBEdit as my primary “just for basic text work” editor for the past few weeks.
+Also switched (at least for now?) to using `<details>` tags for the journal sections.

 draft: true

 ---